francisca-mancini/Francisca-Mancini/README.md

 }
 ```

-See `./tailwind-config.js` for the project's styleguide or check the documentation (https://tailwindcss.com/docs).
+See `./tailwind-config.js` for the project's styleguide or check [the documentation](https://tailwindcss.com/docs).

 ## Contact
 hello.bonhomme@gmail.com